 What did AAHA do after we published this story about how their 2020 Animal hospital of the year declaws lots of cats?
 AAHA 2020 Declawing Hospital of The Year

-AAHA sicced their lawyers on us to force us to take down lots of their declawing information and to try to intimidate us.
+AAHA sicced their lawyers on us to force us to take down lots of their declawing information.
+It’s pretty pitiful and appalling that AAHA just doesn’t want to do the right thing and put the welfare of cats first.
 AAHA Sicced Their Lawyers on City the Kitty

 AAHA recently updated their board of directors.

 We looked into how each of their AAHA hospitals address declawing in Sept.
 2020.
 AAHA 2021 Board of Directors

 - President Pamela Nichols, DVM, the owner of AAHA-accredited Animal Care Daybreak in South Jordan, UT.
 They don’t perform declaws.
 She is completely against declawing and told us, “I’m fairly certain that we are currently working on a new position statement.”
 She also said, “AAHA staff told me that they would be communicating directly with you and that I should step out, since I am not an employee of AAHA and no one person on the board can speak for the board.

 I support your mission and purpose, I wish you well.
 I am just a volunteer leader, trying to do my part to help change vet medicine one day at a time.”
 (The folks at AAHA never got back with us.)

 - President-elect Adam Hechko, DVM, the owner and medical director at North Royalton Animal Hospital in suburban Cleveland, OH.
 They don’t perform declaws.

 - Vice President Margot Vahrenwald, DVM, the owner of Park Hill Veterinary Medical Center in Denver.
 They don’t perform declaws.